AdFabConnect/adfab-gulp-boilerplate/README.md

 A local server will be created with browsersync

-If you want to check project like in production, run:
+If you want to prepare you project for production, run:

 ```
 gulp serve --production